 Highlights of Vienna were visits to the Sigmund Freud Museum (the longtime home and office of Dr. Freud), the beautiful Belverde Mansion, pastries at historic Cafe Central and some excellent meals and brews.
 Local tip: Head to Anzengruber Cafe for delicious wiener schnitzels and excellent lager.
 There’s no English menu, but the staff are helpful and it’s perfect if you’re trying to avoid fellow tourists for a night!
 We also highly recommend excellent Hungarian meals at Ilona Sturbel and the diverse Austrian menu at Reinthaler’s Biesl.

 Slovakia’s capital of Bratislava is just an hour train ride from Vienna.
 And with trains running hourly between the capitals, it’s easy to make a day trip.
 In our case, we spent one night on an economically priced boat hotel (featuring a comically terrible breakfast).
-With that said, through careful research, we enjoyed amazing food in Bratislava and highly recommend eating at Flamender and Zelený Rodrigéz.
+With that said, through careful research, we enjoyed amazing food in Bratislava and highly recommend eating at Zelený Rodrigéz.

 Bratislava’s old town is beautiful and can be easily enjoyed in a day.
 If you have a very short time in a city, it’s nice to be somewhere where it’s easy to get your bearings.
 Bratislava Castle is also a must.
 It’s beautiful inside (especially on a cold day) and offers wonderful views of the city, the Danube River and the nearby countryside.
 On a clear day, you can even see Hungary and Austria from the Castle.